julietbrown84/spinner-practice/README.md

 # spinner

-pinwheel alternating in color, each one spinning at a slightly different speed.
+spinning alternating in color, each one spinning at a slightly different speed.

 <img src='./media/' width=500>